veganaize/closure-compiler/Maven.md

 # Usage

-To include closure-compiler in your project add the following to your build configuration:
+To include closure-compiler in your project add the following to your build configuration (replacing v20141023 with the latest version.
+See https://github.com/google/closure-compiler/wiki/Releases).

 ## Maven